Vocab Diet: Reshaping the Vocabulary of LLMs via Vector Arithmetic: Introduction

 \section{Introduction}

 Modern large language models (LLMs) typically rely on subword tokenization algorithms like byte-pair encoding~\citep[BPE;][]{bpe2016sennrich}.
 Such methods allocate tokens to frequent words and split less~frequent ones into sequences of sub-word tokens---minimizing the number of tokens needed to represent typical textual data.
-To further reduce inference costs, as well as broaden domain and multilingual coverage, recent models use ever-larger vocabularies, often exceeding 100k tokens~\citep{llama3,openai2024tiktoken,qwen2.5}.
+Recent models use ever-larger vocabularies, often exceeding 100k tokens~\citep{llama3,openai2024tiktoken,qwen2.5}.
 While recent work calls for scaling up the vocabulary even further~\citep{tao2024scaling, huang2025vocabscaling}, the computational cost of supporting large vocabularies forces developers to cap its size~\citep{dagan2024getting,wijmans2025cut}.
+Vocabulary design is therefore a resource allocation problem: every slot added to one language or domain comes at the expense of coverage and efficiency elsewhere~\citep{foroutan-meister-et-al-2025-parity-aware-bpe}.

 Standard tokenization, while effective, often leads to a disproportionate allocation of the vocabulary~(\secref{vocabulary_redundancy}).
-Common words occupy multiple token slots for their various forms (e.g., ``walk'', ``walks'', ``walking'', etc.), leaving less room for uncommon words and multilingual coverage---ultimately hurting both performance and inference costs~\citep{petrov2023language, ahia2023languages,tokenizer-choice-2024}.
+Common words occupy multiple token slots for their various forms (e.g., \textit{walk}, \textit{walks}, \textit{walking}), leaving less room for uncommon words and multilingual coverage.
+This approach ultimately hurts both performance and inference costs~\citep{petrov2023language, ahia2023languages,tokenizer-choice-2024}.
 More fundamentally, it ignores a striking property of LLMs: their tendency to encode relationships between words as simple \emph{linear directions}~\citep{park2024linearrepresentationhypothesisgeometry,marks2024truth}.
-But can we harness this structure to build more compact vocabularies, without sacrificing expressivity?
+Our central question is whether this structure can be leveraged to build more compact and expressive vocabularies under a fixed size---allowing for more efficient tokenization across domains.